totti-rdz/next-login-form-best-practices/README.md

 - [ ] Show form input errors using CSS only
 - [ ] Display password requirements
 - [ ] Use progressive enhancement to visually indicate which password requirements are met and which are not.
+- [ ] Automatic testing of accessibility features

 ## Getting Started